Updated January 2021

 Ag gag laws became common in the United States in the 2010s to shut down undercover investigations by animal protection organizations that were exposing shocking abuse and cruelty in meat, egg, and dairy farms.
 Fearful of losing profits, the powerful meat industry lobbied states to pass ag gag laws to outlaw the hidden-camera videos and cover up the cruelty.

-Canada had previously escaped ag gag laws.
+Canada had previously avoided ag gag laws.
 But more recently, an increased focus on cruelty in the farming industry has given the public a glimpse of the suffering that animals endure.
 Footage from Canadian farms has shown animals beaten, crushed, and kicked.
 Standard industry practices have also been exposed, like slicing off the tails and horns of animals without anaesthesia, killing piglets by smashing their heads against a concrete floor, and confining mother pigs in crates so small that they can’t even turn around.
 Now, the meat industry is promoting ag gag laws to keep people in the dark about cruelty on farms.

 In Canada, farmed animals are nearly always locked up in barns, away from public view.
-There are no regulations for on-farm animal welfare, and no government inspectors to monitor the conditions on Canadian farms.
+There are no regulations for on-farm animal welfare, and no government inspectors to proactively monitor the conditions on Canadian farms.
 Standard industry practices are undeniably cruel, yet one of the only ways that abuse on farms has been brought to light is when employees blow the whistle.

 What have whistleblowers uncovered at Canadian farms and slaughterhouses?